Just Like That (Bonnie Raitt song): Commercial performance

 Following the Grammy Awards, "Just Like That" experienced large gains in sales and streaming figures.
 On February 6, the day after the Grammys, daily US streams of the song rose by 6,700 percent to 697,000 from a pre-Grammy total of about 10,000 per day.
 The song's daily sales rose by over 10,000 percent, to 4,550 copies the day after the Grammys, reaching number 2 on the iTunes real-time sales chart.
 The song ultimately sold 9,000 digital downloads in the tracking week from 3 to 9 February, an increase of 9,947 percent over the prior week, as well as recording 1.4 million US streams, an increase of 2,955 percent.
 The song also experienced gains in airplay, with Raitt releasing a shortened radio edit, which received 144 spins in the two weeks following the win.
 Raitt's manager noted that, in contrast with their strategy for Just Like That…, they decided against a promotional campaign for the song at radio, instead simply releasing the radio edit and allowing stations to put it in rotation.

 The week following her Grammy win, "Just Like That" entered multiple Billboard charts.
 On the Hot Rock & Alternative Songs chart dated 18 February 2023, the song debuted at number 26, giving Raitt her second entry on the chart.
 The song debuted at number one on the Rock Digital Song Sales chart, giving Raitt her second number-one song on a Billboard chart, following "One Belief Away", which topped the Adult Alternative Airplay chart in 1998.
 It also debuted within the top 10 of the all-genre Digital Song Sales chart, her second entry and first top 10 on that chart.
 The song's win also led to increased sales of Raitt's album, Just Like That..., which moved 7,000 equivalent album units and re-entered the Top Rock & Alternative Albums chart.
 Outside of the US, it debuted at number 11 on the Canadian Digital Song Sales chart and number 20 on the Japan Hot Overseas chart.
+Billboard estimated that in the two weeks following the Grammy Awards, Raitt had earned about $6,000 in publishing royalties from the song, as much as it had earned in the nine months preceding the awards ceremony.